bg-write/candyfloss-flask/README.md

 ### Overall Architecture

-The most important folders and files to know first:
+The most important folders and files to know:

 - `feeds`: Holds the web scraping for each publication
 - `static`: Holds images and `styles.css`